The-Pritzker-Tech-Talent-Labs/DC_Fall-Week-3-Live-Data-with-APIs/README.md

 ### 🎮 Part 2 — PokéAPI
 1️⃣ Open https://pokeapi.co/api/v2/pokemon?limit=3
 2️⃣ Identify structure and nested URLs
-3️⃣ Fetch details and render names + images
-4️⃣ Discuss: Why do we need loops?
+3️⃣ Fetch details and render names + images in `scripts/@pokeApi.js` 4️⃣ Discuss: Why do we need loops?

 ### 🌍 Part 3 — Your Own API
 1️⃣ Choose one from the API list below
 2️⃣ Inspect structure → choose fields
-3️⃣ Fetch and render meaningful data
-4️⃣ Commit + deploy when done
+3️⃣ Fetch and render meaningful data in `scripts/@customApi.js` 4️⃣ Commit + deploy when done

 ---